Are There Orphanages in the US?

 Hopeful adoptive families now go through a very different process to adopt a child.
 The three most common methods to grow a family through adoption are domestic adoption, international adoption, and adoption through the foster care system.
 There are strict laws and regulations for each method in order to protect the child and ensure the adoption is conducted responsibly.

-Many other countries still have orphanages, so if you pursue an international adoption, you may end up working with an orphanage to adopt your child.
+To answer the question ‘do orphanages still exist’, it’s important to remember that many other countries still have orphanages, so if you pursue an international adoption, you may end up working with an orphanage to adopt your child.
 Just like American orphanages in the past, not all children in orphanages are actually orphans.
 Some children are placed temporarily, so it’s important to work with a reputable organization to make sure everything is handled legally and ethically.

 If you choose open domestic adoption, you will not adopt your child from an orphanage.
 Instead, you will work with an adoption agency that will help you through the process.
 You will first undergo background checks and a home study to make sure you are prepared to welcome a child into your home.
 Then you will create an adoptive family profile so prospective birth parents can get to know you.
 Your adoption coordinator will help you make a match based on your preferences and the preferences of the birth parents.